gdw-workshop/2019_GDW_Workshop/exercises/command_line_tutorial_part2.md

 PATH is what's called an [environmental variable](https://en.wikipedia.org/wiki/Environment_variable).
 Here are two ways to find your PATH:

-- Run the `env` command in the terminal.
+- Run the `env` command in the terminal to show all the environmental variables.
 Do you see your $PATH?
 - Run `echo $PATH` in your terminal.

 Can you recognize what other environmental variables mean?